A winter sports paradise in Tyrol: the ski resort Ischgl

 Around 20 blue, 40 red and 25 black slopes and descents make the ski resort Silvretta Arena in Tyrol the perfect winter sports region.
 For beginners and those who want to return to the sport as well as for passionate, more seasoned skiers and snowboarders.
 The vast extension of the resort makes it possible for every winter sports athlete to spend the day where he or she desires: whizzing down the slopes, practicing jumps at the snowpark or going shopping in Switzerland.

-Special slopes and more in Ischgl
+Slopes and more in Ischgl

 You love variety?
 Your ski day isn’t complete without a detour to the snowpark?
 Mogul slopes and racetracks make your heart beat faster?
 Then you’ll love the ski resort Ischgl in Tyrol!